ritikgarg7879/Phishing-Website/README.md

 # Phishing URL Detection

+# Most Challenging Problem Solved

+## Problem
+I worked on a project where I had to detect phishing websites using machine learning.
+The goal was to collect both phishing and normal URLs, extract useful features from them, and then train models to predict if a website is fake or real.

+## Why It Was Challenging
+It was difficult because phishing URLs are designed to look very similar to real ones, so extracting the right features was tricky.
+Also, comparing the performance of multiple ML and deep learning models required careful testing.

+## My Approach
+I gathered phishing and benign URLs, cleaned the data, and extracted URL-based and content-based features.
+Then I trained different machine learning and deep neural network models on this dataset.

+## Final Solution
+I compared the accuracy and performance of each model and identified which model worked best for predicting phishing websites.
+This helped me build a more reliable phishing detection system.

+## What I Learned
+I learned how feature extraction affects model accuracy and how to compare multiple ML models effectively.
+The project also improved my understanding of phishing attacks and security-focused ML systems

 <img width="1913" height="973" alt="Screenshot 2025-10-13 230416" src="https://github.com/user-attachments/assets/5687a73f-44be-48f4-ac8b-e3ee4984297d" />

 <img width="1915" height="971" alt="Screenshot 2025-10-13 230239" src="https://github.com/user-attachments/assets/83030bfa-d4ad-46e4-8d2f-8db94e8563c5" />